-In general, agricultural trailers which do not travel faster than 40km/h (approx. 25mph) must:
+In general, agricultural trailers which do not travel faster than 20mph (32km/h) must:

-- be capable of applying the brakes to at least two wheels on a trailer with less than four wheels, and to at least four wheels on a trailer with more than four wheels; - have a parking brake capable of preventing at least two of the wheels from revolving when the trailer is not being pulled; and - achieve a brake efficiency of at least 25%.
+- ■Be capable of applying the brakes to at least two wheels on a trailer with no more than four wheels and to at least four wheels on a trailer with more than four wheels. - Have a parking brake capable of preventing at least two of the wheels from revolving when the trailer is not being pulled; and - ■Achieve a brake efficiency of at least 25%.

-In general, agricultural trailers which do travel faster than 40km/h (approx. 25mph) must:
+In general, agricultural trailers which do travel faster than 20mph (32km/h) must:

-- be capable of applying the brakes to at least two wheels on a trailer with less than four wheels, and to at least four wheels on a trailer with more than four wheels; - have a two-line fail-safe braking system for trailers not equipped with over-run brakes; - have ABS; and - achieve a braking efficiency of at least 45%.
+- ■Be capable of applying the brakes to at least two wheels on a trailer with no more than four wheels and to at least four wheels on a trailer with more than four wheels. - Have a two-line fail-safe braking system for trailers not equipped with over-run brakes, - ■Have ABS - ■Achieve a braking efficiency of at least 45%.